Fadi88/CarND-Vehicle-Detection/writeup.md

 The code for this step is contained in "code/obj_detect_aux.py" line 17 as a function and being called in the same file line 41

-I started by reading in all the `vehicle` and `non-vehicle` images.
-He

-After Trails it was found that YCrCb gave a better test score for the calssifer meaning that the data in that color spaces gave more seprations .
+After trials it was found that YCrCb gave a better test score for the calssifer meaning that the data in that color spaces gave more seprations .

 Parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`) were chosen not so high in order to reduce overfitting and training time and not so low to make the classfier generalize well to the training set.